Skip to main content

 NCI, like the rest of NIH, is taking a stand to address and eventually end structural racism within the biomedical community.

-How We’ll Accomplish These Goals
+How We Are Accomplishing These Goals

 Overcoming structural racism won’t happen quickly.
 Real change requires an investment of time and resources, sustained commitment, input from stakeholders, and leadership from the top.

-Five working groups have been tasked by the NEC with examining what NCI can do to bring about meaningful change in cancer disparities research, the cancer research workforce, and at NCI.
+Five working groups have been tasked by the EC with examining what NCI can do to bring about meaningful change in cancer disparities research, the cancer research workforce, and at NCI.
 Working group members themselves are a diverse group of employees from across the institute, with different roles and responsibilities, experiences, and points of view.

 The working groups are charged with: